Team4388/ScoutingApp2025/README.md

 Ridgebotics 2025 scouting app in Android

 TODO:
+- Add an "unselect" option to all of the scouting fields
 - Make a word cloud for the compiled mode of notes input type
 - Make pit and match data field builder UIs.
 I don't want to have to keep editing a variable
 - Add "history" view type to the teams view menu.